getify/You-Dont-Know-JS/async & performance/ch1.md

 The JS engine doesn't run in isolation.
 It runs inside a *hosting environment*, which is for most developers the typical web browser.
 Over the last several years (but by no means exlusively), JS has expanded beyond the browser into other environments, such as servers, via things like Node.js.
 In fact, JavaScript gets embedded into all kinds of devices these days, from robots to lightbulbs.

-But the one common "thread" (that's a not-so-subtle asynchronous joke, for what it's worth) of all these environments is that they have a mechanism in them that handles executing multiple chunks of your program *over time*, at each moment invoking the JS engine, called the "event loop".
+But the one common "thread" (that's a not-so-subtle asynchronous joke, for what it's worth) of all these environments is that they have a mechanism in them that handles executing multiple chunks of your program *over time*, at each moment invoking the JS engine, called the "event loop."

 In other words, the JS engine has had no innate sense of *time*, but has instead been an on-demand execution environment for any arbitrary snippet of JS.
 It's the surrouding environment that has always *scheduled* "events" (JS code executions).